Cheapest car insurance carriers in Minneapolis–St. Paul

 What is the cheapest car insurance company in Minneapolis-St. Paul?

-For Minneapolis-St. Paul drivers with clean records, USAA and GEICO are frequently the most competitive.
-Erie Insurance is also worth comparing.
+For Minneapolis-St. Paul drivers with clean records, GEICO and Auto-Owners are frequently the most competitive.
+Nationwide is also worth comparing.
 Enter your ZIP above to see current rankings for your specific location — rates vary across Minnesota.

 What are the minimum auto insurance requirements in Minnesota?